Fmstrat/winapps/README.md

 - **Installing KVM**: if you don't have KVM installed along with `virt-manager` (`virt-manager` will default to LXC connection if QEMU is not installed), follow these steps:

-  - Install the required packages: `qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat ebtables iptables` using pacman.
+  - Install the required packages: `qemu virt-manager virt-viewer dnsmasq vde2 bridge-utils openbsd-netcat libguestfs ebtables iptables` using pacman.

-  - Install `libguestfs` using the AUR helper you have, such as `yaourt` or `yay` (if you don't have any helper installed, check Arch wiki on instructions regarding its installation).

   - Edit the file `/etc/libvirt/libvirtd.conf` as follows: